veekooFIN/Linux-X86-LottoCheck/README.md

 ---------------------------------------------------------------------------------------------------------------

+Next under developmnet is in lotto.c

+-> 2 rows of Vikinglotto, 5 rows of Eurojackpot, 8 rows of Lotto

 Next under developmnet is in lottosimu.c

 -> a note of some of the largest winning tickets (beginning from 100 euros)